fox-it/dissect-docs/docs/source/projects/dissect.executable/index.rst

 -----

 This package is a library with no CLI tools, so you can only interact with it from Python.
-For example, to open an ELF file and start reading from it:
+For example, to open an ELF file and print some information from it:

 .. code-block:: python